Formula One unveils eight-race schedule in Europe from July 5

 Last week, the Austrian government sanctioned the season-opening double-header at the Spielberg circuit after F1 organisers “presented a complete and professional plan” to combat the COVID-19 outbreak.

 The Hungarian Grand Prix will be brought forward to July 19 before a two-week break, followed by consecutive races in Britain and events in Spain, Italy and Belgium.
-All will be run without spectators while participants must adhere to strict health protocols.
+All will likely be run without spectators while participants must adhere to strict safety protocols.

+Regular health tests will be conducted with the number of team members and race staff at the venue also reduced.

 “While we currently expect the season to commence without fans at our races we hope that over the coming months the situation will allow us to welcome them back once it is safe to do,” said F1 chief executive Chase Carey.